apmoore1/language-model/README.md

 allennlp train TDSA_configs/ELMO_Restaurant.jsonnet -s TDSA_Models/Restaurant --include-package target_extraction
 ```
 The Laptop dataset you should have an F1 score of 0.852 and 0.837 for test and validation sets.
-The Laptop dataset you should have an F1 score of 0.881 and 0.850 for test and validation sets.
+The Restaurant dataset you should have an F1 score of 0.881 and 0.850 for test and validation sets.

 This should create two more models files both stored at the following ``